leobauza/browncoat/README.md

 ```
 <major>.<minor>.<patch>
 ```

-The first minor release of [browncoat](https://github.com/leobauza/browncoat) and isn't included on this repo as a tag because this second release is a total departure from that first release.
-The underlying structure will be changing drastically.
-Thinking of changing it to have an express backend and do some task management with grunt and later move to yeoman as well.
+The underlying structure has changed drastically since v0.1.9 and will be changing again.
+It will change to have an express backend and do some task management with grunt and later move to yeoman.

-## get updates
+### get updates

 I am working on an easier go at installing browncoat using a combination of grunt and bower to set up a project.
 Until then forking the repository is all I've got for you though.

+### changelog (highlights)

+####v0.1.9
+- The first "version"

+####v0.2.0
+- Slim php framework added (templates and views)
+- Moved from less to scss
+- Added require.js to structure js
+- Added r.js for build

+####v0.2.1
+- Add change log to readme
+- Add license